AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/access-notebook-data.md

 >[!IMPORTANT]
 >
-> Caching data using df.cache() before transforming, reading, or writing the data can greatly improve notebook performance.
+> Caching data using `df.cache()` before writing data can greatly improve notebook performance.
 This can help if you are receiving any of the following errors:
 >
 > - Job aborted due to stage failure ...
 Can only zip RDDs with same number of elements in each partition.
 > - Remote RPC client disassociated and other memory errors.